sahithyandev/s1/src/content/docs/mechanics/dynamics/06-mobility-of-mechanisms.md

 ### Lower Pair

+Aka. primary pair.
 A pair of kinematic elements which share a surface of contact.

 When a rigid body is constrained by a lower pair, which allows only rotational or sliding movement.
 It has $1$ degree of freedom, and the $2$ degrees of